oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Lock Screen | Custom Corporate wallpaper | Customised to the agency corporate wallpaper to provide a corporate look and feel.
+Lock Screen | Custom Corporate wallpaper | Customised to the organisation corporate wallpaper to provide a corporate look and feel.
-Logon Screen | Custom Corporate wallpaper | Customised to the agency corporate wallpaper to provide a corporate look and feel.
+Logon Screen | Custom Corporate wallpaper | Customised to the organisation corporate wallpaper to provide a corporate look and feel.
-Wallpaper | Custom Corporate wallpaper | Customised to the agency corporate wallpaper to provide a corporate look and feel.
+Wallpaper | Custom Corporate wallpaper | Customised to the organisation corporate wallpaper to provide a corporate look and feel.
-Default Account Picture | Custom Agency logo | Customised to the agency logo to provide a corporate look and feel.
+Default Account Picture | Custom organisation logo | Customised to the organisation logo to provide a corporate look and feel.
-Theme | Agency choice | Customised to the agency's requirements.
+Theme | Organisation choice | Customised to the organisation's requirements.
-Theme Colour | Agency choice | Customised to the agency's requirements.
+Theme Colour | Organisation choice | Customised to the organisation's requirements.
-Windows Colour | Default | Customised to the agency's requirements.
+Windows Colour | Default | Customised to the organisation's requirements.
 Corporate Account Picture | Default | The default account picture will be displayed as the user account picture to provide a consistent look and feel.
-User Ability to Change Account Picture | Disabled | Disabled to provide a consistent configuration for all agency users.
+User Ability to Change Account Picture | Disabled | Disabled to provide a consistent configuration for all organisation users.

 ### System properties